dancsecs/szargs/README.md

 This utility reflects a preference for simplicity and clarity in tooling.
 If it helps your project flow a little more smoothly, it's done its job.

+# Dedication

+This project is dedicated to Reem.
+Your brilliance, courage, and quiet strength continue to inspire me.
+Every line is written in gratitude for the light and hope you brought into my life.

 NOTE: Documentation reviewed and polished with the assistance of ChatGPT from OpenAI.
 <!--- gotomd::End::doc::./package -->